Press Bio

 Karla Starr was born in Buffalo, NY and attended New York University, where she was the editor-in-chief of the school’s oldest literary magazine as a sophomore.
 After college, she taught middle school math and English in New Orleans with Teach For America.

-Starr later worked at the alt-weekly in Portland, Oregon as the editor of the books section, and then at Seattle Weekly as a staff writer.
-After living in Buenos Aires for a few years, she returned to the U.S. at the height of the Great Recession, where she was inspired to write her first book.
+After living in Buenos Aires for a few years, she returned to the U.S. at the height of the Great Recession.
+Seeing the randomness of which of her friends were flailing and which were flourishing inspired to write her first book.
 Can You Learn to Be Lucky?
-Why Some People Seem to Win More Often Than Others, was named a Fast Company best book of the year.
+Why Some People Seem to Win More Often Than Others.
+CYLTBL was named a Fast Company best book of the year.

-She coauthored her second book, Making Numbers Count: The Art and Science of Communicating Numbers, with Chip Heath (Switch, Made to Stick).
+She coauthored her second book, Making Numbers Count: The Art and Science of Communicating Numbers, with Chip Heath, Stanford business professor and four-time NYT bestselling co-author (Switch, Made to Stick).
 MNC was featured in publications and outlets including The Wall Street Journal, Adam Grant, NPR, and the Next Big Idea Club.

-Today, the bestselling author and keynote speaker she leads workshops on behavior, data, and communication.
+Today, the bestselling author and keynote speaker works as an independent transdisciplinary researcher.
+She leads workshops on behavior, data, and communication.
 She writes the popular Substack newsletter The Starr Report and is a columnist for Medium.

 High-Res Photos